Dua For Parents

 We can honor our parents by remembering

-them in our prayers on a regular basis.
+them in our prayers regularly.

 We, as parents have a moral obligation to raise our

-children in accordance with the teachings of Islam.
+children by the teachings of Islam.

 This desire to repay parents’ unconditional